CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

 # Pre-inference workflow

-**Prerequisites:** It is assumed you have completed training all models.
+**Goal:** Prepare for -- and initiate -- running inference (i.e., the semantic segmentation task) on some images using models that you have completed training.

 ## (0) Set-up